thatbrguy/nerf-tf2/README.md

 - Several pre-processing and post-processing methods were modified.
 The interested user is encouraged to explore the codebase to understand the workflow.

 ### 2.3 Currently Unsupported Features
 - Forward-facing scenes are currently not supported.
-Support is planned to be added sometime late Feb 2022.

 ## 3. Performance Analysis
 - On the lego test set, using the script `evaluate.py` an **Mean PSNR** of **33.0369** was obtained.
 Using a single V100 GPU on Google Colab, the evaluation took approximately **26.75 seconds per image** (as per the tqdm logs -- also this time includes the time it takes to save each image to disk).